Samsung/TizenRT/docs/HowToUsePeripheral.md

 ## I2C

-Each board, shall;
+Each board is required to do the following:

-Implement and expose an instance of struct i2c_dev_s.
+- Implement and expose an instance of struct i2c_dev_s.
-Implement the supported operations on i2c struct i2c_op_s.
+- Implement the supported operations on i2c struct i2c_op_s.

 ```